jasfar/followers-you-know/README.md

 ## To Use
 Go to the [Twitter Application Manager](https://apps.twitter.com/) and create an app.

-Create a config.js filled with your app credentials:
+Create a config.js file with your app credentials:
 ```
 module.exports = {
   consumer_key: '',